darugnaa/firefly-mqtt/README.md

 <img src="http://i.imgur.com/ueWVwN5.png?1">

 MQTT settings like broker, username etc are configurable and saved into a JSON configuration file in the same folder.
 Please be sure to have write permissions to the working folder where you run Firefly.
+If you find this tool useful I would like to hear you opinions.
+If you find a bug or want a feature [open an issue](https://github.com/darugnaa/firefly-mqtt/issues).

 ## Download
 You can download the jar [from here](https://drive.google.com/file/d/0B0tptNwKwCF_WkdXNUl6V01hQVU/view?usp=sharing) and just double-click it to start!
 If you wish to run it from command line just `java -jar firefly-0.0.1.jar` and you'll see all the nice debug output.

-**Important**: I released a shaded jar (aka uber jar) with all dependencies inside just for convenience.
-See [Open Source section](#opensource) for a list of libraries used.
+**Important**: I released a shaded jar (aka uber jar) with all dependencies inside for convenience.
+See [Libraries section](#libraries) for the list of libraries included.

 ## Compile!
 Clone the repository to your local machine